10 Most Charming Small Towns in Massachusetts

 Is there anything more charming than a small seaside New England town?
 Head to Rockport in Essex County to get your fix of Massachusetts charm.
 It’s only an hour north of Boston, but it feels like you’re in another world.

-There’s plenty to do in this town, like kayaking along Cape Ann, exploring the Rockport quarries, and even visiting a local art gallery.
-One of the things you must do is visit Motif #1.
+One of the things you must do in Rockport is visit Motif #1.
 It’s a red replica of an old fishing shack located on Bradley Wharf.
 It’s an iconic building known around the world, especially in the art community.

-READ NEXT Where to Stay in Rockport MA: The Best Rockport MA Hotels
+Read Next: Where to Stay in Rockport MA: The Best Rockport MA Hotels

 Great Barrington